heythisisgordon/SyntheticErrandsScheduler-v3/docs/project_scope.md

 Project Scope: Synthetic Errands Scheduler v3

 Objective:
 Develop a modular and maintainable Synthetic Errands Scheduler that addresses the basic use case outlined in the Capstone Kickoff, incorporating advanced optimization techniques and centralized configuration for improved consistency and ease of modification.
+Implement a robust systems engineering framework to ensure a comprehensive and well-documented approach to the project.

 In-Scope:
 1. Modular project structure with separate directories for models, utils, algorithms, and GUI components